 When is the Overwatch 2 release date?
-Blizzard has only just revealed the sequel to its 2016 team-based hero shooter, and although the release is still a mystery, everyone is teething for an answer.
+Blizzard has revealed the sequel to its 2016 team-based hero shooter, and although the release is still a mystery, everyone is teething for an answer.

-The PvP faithful have a new mode to look forward to that’s a spin on the ‘push the payload’ format, and there’s a bunch of new heroes ready to join the roster.
-On the PvE side of things, there are story missions to advance the game’s narrative and hero missions that give you the ability to change your character’s abilities.
-If you’re not sure about buying Overwatch 2, you’ll be glad to know that if you own the original you can play the PvP content.
+The PvP faithful have a new mode to look forward to that’s a spin on the ‘push the payload’ format, and there’ll be a bunch of new heroes ready to join the roster.
+On the PvE side of things, there are story missions to advance the game’s narrative and hero missions that give you the option to change your character’s abilities.
+If you’re not sure about buying Overwatch 2, you’ll be glad to know that if you own the original you can play the new PvP content.
 While there is some crossover, though, Blizzard does maintain that this is a sequel and not a Fortnite Chapter 2 update situation.
 However, it’s reported that Overwatch 1 and 2 will eventually merge clients.

 Throughout this Overwatch 2 guide we’ll go over everything we know, from the Overwatch 2 release date to the various new modes and who can access them – plus, what we learned from our interview with Jeff Kaplan about Overwatch and Overwatch 2.
 So, now that’s all out of the way, here’s everything we know about Overwatch 2.

 The Overwatch 2 release date will be in 2022 at the earliest.
 Hopes that we’d see Overwatch 2 in 2021 were dashed in a February 2021 financial call in which Dennis Durkin, Activision Blizzard CFO, revealed that we won’t be seeing the follow-up to Blizzard’s 2016 team-based shooter this year.